H-Mohammed/Checkers/README.md

  - checkerBoard
     - Represents the checkerboard object
  - enemy
-    - Represents the object that stores the enemy pieces
+    - This is the player object that stores the enemy pieces
  - HEIGHT
     - The height of the display
  - local
-    - Represents the object that stores the local pieces
+    - This is the player object that stores the local pieces
  - output
-    - This is the id of the selected piece for the enemy
+    - This is a tuple of the selected piece for the enemy
+    - (id, pos)
  - player
     - Stores the player id of client
  - turn